1. Introduction

 | Account data | Username, profile fields | You (registration) |

-| Technical / usage | IP, logs, device/browser info | Automatic |
+| Technical / usage data | Network addresses, logs, device / browser info | Automatic |

-| Preferences | Language, cookie choices | You / cookies |
+| Preferences | Language, cookie preferences | You / cookies |

 | Communications | Emails or tickets you send | You |

-5. How information may be used
+5. How we use information

-Information may be used for purposes such as:
+Information may be used to:

 7. Third-party services